KiwiDB/radarbadge.js/README.md

 #### click

 This is a function to be called whenever the SVG element is clicked.
-The function receives two arguments -- the event object, and the index of the item that was clicked.
-(The index is of the items array passed into the initial function call.)
+The function receives two arguments -- the event object, and the item object that was clicked.

 The pointer-to-item calculation is handled by the coToIndx function, which can be overwritten.